Materials-Consortia/OPTIMADE/optimade.rst

 - **relationships**: Dictionary that MAY contain a single `JSON API relationships object <https://jsonapi.org/format/1.0/#document-resource-object-relationships>`__:

-  - **default**: Reference to the child identifier object under the :endpoint:`links` endpoint that the provider has chosen as their "default" OPTiMaDe API database.
+  - **default**: Reference to the child identifier object under the :endpoint:`links` endpoint that the provider has chosen as their "default" OPTIMADE API database.
     A client SHOULD present this database as the first choice when an end-user chooses this provider.
 This MUST include the field:

     - **data**: `JSON API resource linkage <http://jsonapi.org/format/1.0/#document-links>`__.
       It MUST be either :field-val:`null` or contain a single child identifier object with the fields:

       - **type**: :field-val:`child`
-      - **id**: ID of the provider's chosen default OPTiMaDe API database.
+      - **id**: ID of the provider's chosen default OPTIMADE API database.
         MUST be equal to a valid child object's :field:`id` under the :field:`links` endpoint.

   Lastly, :field:`is_index` MUST also be included in :field:`attributes` and be :field-val:`true`.